Hydrangea Care: Quick Answer First

 Most hydrangeas rest.
 Give them the chance.

-- Outdoor hydrangeas in the ground need very little from you
+• Outdoor hydrangeas in the ground need very little from you

-- In harsh climates, loosely wrap bigleaf hydrangeas with burlap to protect stems and buds from freeze damage
+• In harsh climates, loosely wrap bigleaf hydrangeas with burlap to protect stems and buds from freeze damage

-- Potted hydrangeas should overwinter somewhere cool but frost-free: a garage or unheated porch where temperatures stay between 35 and 45°F works well
+• Potted hydrangeas should overwinter somewhere cool but frost-free: a garage or unheated porch where temperatures stay between 35 and 45°F works well

-- She will look bare and dormant during this time, and that is exactly right
+• The plant will look bare and dormant during this time, and that is exactly right

-- Mark panicle and smooth hydrangeas for a hard prune in late February, just before they start growing again
+• Mark panicle and smooth hydrangeas for a hard prune in late February, just before they start growing again

 Growing Hydrangeas Indoors

 Hydrangeas can be kept indoors temporarily, especially the compact potted varieties sold at garden centers in spring.
-To keep one alive and healthy inside, she needs bright indirect light, consistent moisture, and good air circulation.
+To keep one alive and healthy inside, it needs bright indirect light, consistent moisture, and good air circulation.

 If you are building out a proper indoor plant space, our guide to grow lights for indoor plants is worth a read.
 Supplemental light makes a real difference for hydrangeas near dimmer windows during shorter winter days.